SynchronetBBS/sbbs/xtrn/dd_upload_processor/readme.txt

 in order to scan the files inside the compressed file.

 File formats can be specified and configured via a configuration file, including extraction commands for compressed files.
+Synchronet's built-in archive support (added in Synchronet 3.19) will be used, if available, to extract archive files.
+Otherwise, extract commands for archive file types can be configured in the archive file type configuration file (ddup_file_types.cfg).
 In addition, the virus scan command can be configured in the main configuration file, which should allow for the use of any virus scanner, as long as it is a command-line scanner (no GUI) and is able to take a subdirectory as a command-line parameter.